Russell Carpenter: Career

-Carpenter is most widely known for his early work in horror and genre cinema and for his collaborations with directors James Cameron, McG, and Robert Luketic.
-His first major project as Director of Photography was, Lady in White.
-It was followed by Critters 2: The Main Course, written and directed by Mick Garris.
+Carpenter started his career working as DP on numerous low-budget horror films throughout the 1980s.
+His first major project was Lady in White, followed by Critters 2: The Main Course.
 The Los Angeles Times criticized the film but praised Carpenter's cinematography.

-Carpenter had earlier worked as a Director of Photography (DP) on numerous low-budget horror films like Sole Survivor and Cameron's Closet.
-In 1983, he shot The Wizard of Speed and Time, a special effects-laden experimental film directed by animator Mike Jittlov.
-His first major studio film was Critters 2: The Main Course.
-Two years later, he shot his first science fiction film, Solar Crisis, and his first action film Death Warrant starring Jean-Claude Van Damme.
+In 1983, he shot The Wizard of Speed and Time, a special effects-laden experimental film.

 After shooting several episodes of the television series The Wonder Years, he worked on The Lawnmower Man.

-Carpenter met James Cameron during the production of the John Woo-directed action film Hard Target, who hired him on the basis of his work on Lady in White to shoot his 1994 Arnold Schwarzenegger and Jamie Lee Curtis action comedy True Lies, and the 1996 Universal Studios attraction T2 3-D: Battle Across Time.
+Carpenter met James Cameron during the production of the John Woo-directed action film Hard Target, who hired him on the basis of his work on Lady in White to shoot his 1994 action comedy True Lies, and the 1996 Universal Studios attraction T2 3-D: Battle Across Time.
 Their next collaboration, Titanic, carried away 11 Oscars in 1997, including Best Picture and Best Cinematography.
-Carpenter's work on Titanic earned him nine industry awards and a nomination for a BAFTA Award.

-They worked together again on Avatar: The Way of Water and Avatar: Fire and Ash.
+Carpenter is a member of the American Society of Cinematographers, and received the Society's Lifetime Achievement Award in 2018.

 Personal life

 Carpenter is married to Donna Ellen Conrad and has one son, Graham (from a previous marriage), a stepson Zak Selbert, a daughter-in-law Gaudia Correia, and two granddaughters.

-He is a member of the American Society of Cinematographers (ASC).